 Diffe Difference Between Cost Control and Cost Reduction SI.
-No. Basis of Difference Cost Control Cost Reduction 1.
-Meaning guidance and regulation by executive action of the cost Cost reduction is the achievement of real and permanent reduction in the unit cost of goods and services without impairing their suitability.
+No. Basis of Difference Cost Control Cost Reduction 1 Meaning Cost control is the Gost reduction is the achievement of real and permanent reduction in the unit cost of goods and services without impairing their suitability.
+2 Emphasis It emphasises on past It emphasises on present performance and variance analysis.
+Without considering the past performance.

-2. Emphasis • It emphasises on present and future performance without considering the past performance.
-3. Approach It is a dynamic approach where in every function is analysed in view of its contribution.
-4. Focus It is a short term review with focus on reducing cost in a particular period.
-5. Nature of Function It is a preventive function.
+3 Approach approach which stresses It is a dynamic approach where in every function is analysed in view of its contribution.
+4 Focus It seeks to reduce unit cost on a permanent basis based on a systematic approach.
+5 Nature of Function It is a preventive function.
 It is a corrective function.